marler8997/comptime/README.md

 * Grade B: both `modify` and `djb2` were inlined, but the djb2 hash is done at runtime
 * Grade C: only one of `modify` or `djb2` were inlined, and the djb2 hash is being done at runtime
 * Grade D: neither `modify` or `djb2` were inlined, and the djb2 hash is being done at runtime

+### Program b4

+Same as b3 except instead of taking a pointer to an array of bytes and a size, it takes a null-terminated array of bytes.

 # Notes on more programs for later